meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 if (!file){printf("Image could not be opened\n"); return 0;}
 ```

-The first thing in the file is a 54-bytes header.
+The first thing in a BMP file is a 54-byte header.
 It contains information such as "Is this file really a BMP file?", the size of the image, the number of bits per pixel, etc. So let's read this header :

 ``` cpp
 if ( fread(header, 1, 54, file)!=54 ){ // If not 54 bytes read : problem